Stocks, Oil Slump As China Retaliates And Trump Digs In Heels - UrduPoint

 news that OPEC+ had unexpectedly hiked crude supply more than planned added to the heavy selling.

-The price of copper -- a vital component for energy storage, electric vehicles, solar panels and wind turbines -- tumbled more than five percent.
+The price of copper -- a vital component for energy storage, electric vehicles, solar panels and wind turbines -- also fell sharply.

-Beijing on Friday also imposed export controls on seven rare earth elements, its commerce ministry said, including gadolinium -- commonly used in MRIs -- and yttrium, utilised in consumer electronics.
+Beijing on Friday also imposed export controls on seven rare earth elements, its commerce ministry said, including gadolinium -- commonly used in MRIs -- and yttrium, utilized in consumer electronics.

-"Another jolt of fear has shot through markets as China's threat of retaliation has materialised," said Susannah Streeter, head of money and markets at Hargreaves Lansdown.
+"Another jolt of fear has shot through markets as China's threat of retaliation has materialized," said Susannah Streeter, head of money and markets at Hargreaves Lansdown.

 "The big concern is that this is a sign of a sharp escalation of the tariff war which will have major implications for the global economy," she said.